 The charismatic French freestyle skier who captured Olympic gold in moguls, then shaped the future of the sport as a key Olympic organizer.

-Edgar Grospiron exploded onto the scene with a style that was as flamboyant as his sport.
-Hailing from the Alpine town of La Clusaz, he mastered the then-nascent discipline of mogul skiing, combining technical precision with aerial daring.
-His moment of triumph came at his home Olympics in Albertville in 1992, where his gold medal performance cemented him as a national hero and helped legitimize freestyle skiing as a premier Olympic event.
+Edgar Grospiron won the gold medal in mogul skiing at the 1992 Albertville Olympics, a victory that made him a national hero and legitimized freestyle skiing as a premier Olympic event.
+Hailing from La Clusaz, he combined technical precision with aerial daring in the then-nascent discipline.
 He added a bronze in Lillehammer two years later.
-After retiring, Grospiron seamlessly transitioned from athlete to sports architect.
-He led Annecy's bid for the 2018 Winter Games and, more successfully, now presides over the organizing committee for the 2030 Winter Olympics in the French Alps.
-His career traces the arc of modern freestyle skiing, from its fringe, daredevil roots to its current status as a global spectacle, a journey he influenced both on the slopes and in the boardroom.
+After retiring, Grospiron led Annecy's bid for the 2018 Winter Games and now presides over the organizing committee for the 2030 Winter Olympics in the French Alps.
+His career traces the arc of modern freestyle skiing, from its fringe, daredevil roots to global spectacle, a journey he influenced both on the slopes and in the boardroom.

 1965–1980